 Japan opens to the West

-Housed in a traditional merchant residence, Shimoda History Museum tells the story of the dramatic arrival of Commodore Perry in Japan and the negotiations that followed.
+The outside of the Shimoda History Museum is covered in traditional Namako walls (distinguished by a white grid pattern on black slate).
+The museum itself tells the story of the dramatic arrival of Commodore Perry in Japan and the negotiations that followed.
 This museum is a must-see destination if you are interested in the development of modern Japan.

 A visit to the museum is not complete without also exploring the two temples in the area.
-A few minutes' walk away the museum is Ryosenji , where the Treaty of Amity and Commerce was eventually signed two years later and has pleasant grounds in which to walk.
+A few minutes' walk from the museum is Ryosenji , where the Treaty of Amity and Commerce was eventually signed two years after Perry's arrival.
+The temple has pleasant grounds in which to walk.
 Gyokusenji Temple is where the first American consulate was established and contains a small museum dedicated to Townsend Harris.
 It is best to take a taxi here.